 Ball pythons are popular pet reptiles and feeding these snakes a proper python diet is essential to keep them healthy.
 By understanding what a ball python eats, its nutritional needs and dietary preferences, it is possible to feed one well without too much difficulty.

-What Wild Ball Pythons Eat
+What Do Ball Pythons Eat in the Wild?

 The ball python (Python regius), also called the royal python, is native to Africa and is one of the most popular pet snakes because of its relatively small size and easy care requirements.
 In the wild, these snakes regularly eat a variety of rodents such as shrews and mice, and their diet may also include small birds, amphibians, or fish.
 These are carnivorous snakes that require a diet of meat both in the wild and when kept as pets.

 What do ball pythons eat besides mice?
 Feeding a ball python may include the following foods:

 The exact food depends on the snake's age; younger snakes are smaller and cannot swallow or digest food that is too large.
 Ideally, the prey offered to the snake should be the same as or only slightly larger than the widest part of the snake's body.
 Very young snakes should be fed baby mice, while older, more mature snakes can be fed a wider variety of foods.
 As a matter of course, ball pythons will not eat crickets or insects.

 Pet stores commonly stock small mice that can be purchased for a ball python diet, or interested snake owners can breed their own mice for a ready supply of food.
 It is not wise to capture wild mice to feed pet snakes, since wild mice may host lice, fleas, ticks, or other parasites that can be hazardous to the snake as well as its owners.